freedomtan/SimpleCoreMLBenchmark/README.md

 # SimpleCoreMLBenchmark
 SimpleCoreMLBenchmark

-A simple Core ML benchmark app with 4 models used MLPerf Mobile Inference
+A simple Core ML benchmark app with 4 models used by MLPerf Mobile Inference 0.7